sourisivre/HIDROWEB_download/README.md

 ## Important

 1. Download format is `.zip`, so the zipped file is a database (`.mdb`) in format of _[Hidro.exe](https://www.snirh.gov.br/hidroweb/download)_ software.
-2. I was not able, until now, to understand how to ask inside the URL for website respond with a `.txt` or `.csv` format, despite that both of them are avaiable manually.
-3. Some colleages have tried to download the entire database from Hidroweb, but they were blocked by a ReCaptcha authentication.
+2. Some colleages have tried to download the entire database from Hidroweb, but they were blocked by a ReCaptcha authentication.
 In my case, I used this code to download time series of 86 rain gauges without any trouble with ReCaptcha.